 The Academy has entered into a management agreement with Hamadeh Educational Services, Inc. (H.E.S.).
 Under the terms of the management agreement, H.E.S. provides all the required labor, materials, and supervision necessary for the provision of educational services to the students, as well as the management, operation, and maintenance of the Academy.
 All costs incurred in providing this educational program to the Academy are reimbursed by the Academy to H.E.S.
 In addition, the Academy pays a 10 percent management fee computed on all state and federal revenue sources.

-Management fees for the year ended June 30, 2017 were approximately \$638,839.
+The total management fees for the year ended June 30, 2020 was \$611,993.

 NOTE 9 - SUBSEQUENT EVENTS